jared-richard-clarke/frost-library/README.md

 ## Side Note: `apply` or `<*>`

-Sequences of `apply` are used to lift multi-parameter functions into a monadic context.
+Sequences of applicatives are used to lift multi-parameter functions into a monadic context.
 However, this process works best with curried functions because each argument is applied in its own monadic context.
-In a strictly-evaluated language like Scheme, it's simpler to chain a series of `bind`s together and then call the semantic function at the end of a combinator rather than lift a function into a monadic context piecemeal.
+In a language like Scheme, where currying is possible but not automatic, it's simpler to chain a series of `bind`s together and then call the semantic function at the end of a combinator rather than lift a function into a monadic context piecemeal.